Simonaognyanova05/JavaScript-Back-End/README.md

-This is course for JavaScript Bak-End.
+This is course for JavaScript Back-End.
 Тechnologies - MongoDb, Handlebars, Bcrypt, Express.